-

 1848: Gold Rush begins - James Marshall discovers gold at Sutter's Mill.
 Soon word is out and people rush to California to strike it rich.

-1849: Around 90,000 "Forty-niners" move to California to find gold.1860: The Pony Express begins to deliver mail.
+1849: Around 90,000 "Forty-niners" move to California to find gold.

 1861: The First Transcontinental Telegraph line is finished.
 The Pony Express shuts down.